festim-dev/PathView/paper.md

 - Configure solver parameters
 - Easily extend functionality through a modular architecture.

-In addition to mirroring nearly all of `PathSim`'s capabilities, `PathView` uses `Jinja2` templates to generate fully executable Python scripts from graphical models, enabling seamless transition between GUI-based and code-based workflows.
+In addition to mirroring nearly all of `PathSim`'s capabilities, `PathView` uses `Jinja2` [@jinja] templates to generate fully executable Python scripts from graphical models, enabling seamless transition between GUI-based and code-based workflows.

 # Statement of need